Dancode-188/synckit/protocol/tla/FUGUE_VERIFICATION_COMPLETE.md

 - `NodeIdTransitive` - Ordering is transitive
 - `NodeIdOrderingCorrectness` - Overall ordering correctness

-**Significance**: These properties ensure deterministic conflict resolution, which is a corollary of the non-interleaving property already verified.
+**Why this matters**: These properties ensure deterministic conflict resolution, which is a corollary of the non-interleaving property already verified.

 ---